 At the beginning of the year a new school council was elected.
 Each class voted for the pupil that they felt would best represent their views.
 We used a ballot box and the votes were counted.
-In total we have twelve members who are very dedicated to working hard towards making our school a happy and safe place for all children.
+In total we have sixteen members who are very dedicated to working hard towards making our school a happy and safe place for all children.

 Our main aims are to give all children within our school a voice and to encourage positive relationships between adults and the children within our school, as everyone matters.
 We aim to work as part of the whole school community in decision-making and getting everyone to work out ‘the answers’ together, in this way everyone feels equally able to contribute.
 By doing this we create democracy within our school community.

 Our Easter celebration!